Fascinat0r/KotlinZitadelDemo/README.md

   authentication.
 - **Token Exchange:** Handles the exchange of the authorization code for an access token using AppAuth.
-- **Userinfo Request:** Retrieves and displays user data using Ktor.
+- **Userinfo Request:** Retrieves and displays user data using Retrofit.
 - **Detailed Logging:** Logs every step of the authentication process for debugging purposes.

 ### Technologies: